The Bali Blog. . .

 "He didn't want to be featured as Indonesia's top 10 wanted monkeys," my husband, Tony quips.

-The poor man whose sunglasses have stolen is dumbfounded but can't do anything because monkeys are believed to guard the Uluwatu Temple from bad influences and are allowed to go about their business.
+The poor man whose sunglasses have been stolen is dumbfounded but can't do anything because monkeys are believed to guard the Uluwatu Temple from bad influences and are allowed to go about their business.
 We find more evidence of this as we proceed towards the holy shrine.
 A bolder, more brazen monkey has taken an elderly Asian woman's slipper and proceeds to tear it apart, while she looks on in tears.
 A small crowd of onlookers gathers.
 A loud gasp ensues when the monkey is done with destroying the woman's one slipper and then chases her around the courtyard, forcefully pulling the other slipper off her foot.
 The poor Chinese woman surrenders and the couple hastily retreat from the area, shaking their heads at this unprovoked aggression from the simian.

 We proceed towards the temple, keeping a wary eye out for the prowling animals.
 The serpentine pathway to the temple is fortified by concrete walls on the cliff side.
 It takes about an hour to get from one end to another as there are several fenced points along the way to stop and savor the ocean views and the view from the bottom of the water surging up against the rocks.